ynuyasha/dotfiles/README.md

 dotfiles
 ========

-New dotfile repo created via [...](https://github.com/ingydotnet/...) ("Using Backup to Make a New Repository").
-The old repo is https://github.com/jreisinger/dot-files.
-See http://rjbs.manxome.org/rubric/entry/2025 for additional info on ...
+New dotfile repo.
+The old dotfile repo is https://github.com/jreisinger/dot-files.

+You can use [...](https://github.com/ingydotnet/...) to manage dotfiles.